Santa Barbara County, California: 2000 census

-Government
+Government and policing

+County government

-The county is governed by a five-member Board of Supervisors.
+Santa Barbara County is a California Constitution defined general law county and is governed by an elected Board of Supervisors.
+The Board consists of five members, elected by districts, who serve four-year staggered terms.
 The Board's three-vote majority has shifted over the years between the north and south.
 The Board now includes two members from South County, two members from North County, and one member from Mid-County.

 The Board of Supervisors appoints a County Executive Officer, who serves at the pleasure of the Board, to operate the County governmental organization.
 The County government includes 4296 employees and a budget of $757 million.
 The County provides various services ranging from health services to law enforcement.